aewindle110/DroneWQ/paper.md

 # Acknowledgements

-We acknowledge and appreciate helpful support from the Micasense team.
+We acknowledge and appreciate helpful support from the MicaSense team.
 We thank Julian Dale for assisting with UAS flights.

 # References